Vacation Budget Planner

 Financial Literacy Specialist

-According to a 2023 TripAdvisor survey, around 78% of Americans plan on taking a vacation this year.
-But the cost of traveling can be expensive.
+According to a 2024 TripAdvisor survey, 90% of Americans plan on taking a vacation this year, reflecting a continued strong interest in traveling.

 If you’re working to eliminate debt, you certainly don’t want additional charges on top of your existing balances.
 Instead of canceling your trip, set a vacation budget that doesn’t break the bank.
 Consolidated Credit is here to help!